LeticiaAires/LeticiaAires/README.md

-- 💻 9th semester Software Engineering student at the <a href="http://www.unb.br">University of Brasilia</a>
+- 💻 10th semester Software Engineering student at the <a href="http://www.unb.br">University of Brasilia</a>
+- 💻 Masters student in Signals and Artificial Intelligence at <a href="https://www.ensea.fr/fr">ENSEA</a>
 - 🎓Data Security graduate from <a href="https://www.uniceub.br/">CEUB</a>
-- 🎓 Intern at <a href=https://www.autotrac.com.br/>Autotrac</a>
 - 📚 Fluent in portuguese and english
+- 📚 Advanced franch
-- 📚 Intermediate french german
+- 📚 Intermediate german and spanish

 #### Currently studying frontend APIs and accessible software solutions.